-Our team consists of three attending psychiatrists, ECT nursing staff, anesthesiologists, certified nurse anesthetists, and secretarial support staff.
+Our team consists of seven attending psychiatrists, ECT nursing staff, anesthesiologists, certified nurse anesthetists, and administrative support staff.
 Services provided include complete inpatient or outpatient ECT evaluations.
 Most treatments are conducted on an inpatient basis.
 However, with our expanding outpatient program, we can provide outpatient ECT treatments for many patients.
-Contact our ECT Program office for more information in arranging a referral or evaluation.
+Contact our ECT program office for more information in arranging a referral or evaluation.

-Research interests of our team include investigating seizure adequacy and techniques to optimize ECT.
+Research interests of the ECT team include predictors of outcome and techniques to optimize ECT.

 We provide training for visiting psychiatrists who wish to initiate their own ECT programs or update their ECT skills and knowledge.